aws-samples/aws-blockchain-node-runners/lib/sui/README.md

     use-for-pruning-watermark: false
 ```

-5. Restoring a Full node using snapshots: Restoring using RocksDB snapshots to restore from a RocksDB snapshot, follow these steps (https://docs.sui.io/guides/operator/snapshots):
+5. Restoring a Full node using snapshots: Restoring using RocksDB snapshots to restore from a RocksDB snapshot, follow [these steps](https://docs.sui.io/guides/operator/snapshots):
 ```bash
 # Syntax:
 sui-tool download-db-snapshot --latest \